decred/dcrdocs/docs/mining/overview.md

 When proof-of-stake tickets are called to vote on a block, they have the ability to the strip the reward from the miner of the previous block.
-This power may be used if the miner has constructed a block contrary to the best interests of the network - for example, an empty block when there are transactions waiting to be processed in the mempool.
+This power may be used if the miner has constructed a block contrary to the best interests of the network.
+For example, an empty block when there are transactions waiting to be processed in the mempool.

 Decred uses the [BLAKE-256](../research/blake-256-hash-function.md) hashing function.
 PoW mining can be done using GPUs.
 However, ASICs that mine DCR are now available, and since their introduction the PoW difficulty has become high enough to make GPU